FChia11/gradstudent/content/post/abbie_galloway/index.md

 - GB
 title: "Abbie B. Galloway, GB189511850A"
 ---
 On July 20, 1895, Abbie B. Galloway of East Somerville, Massachusetts, received a patent for an improved riding habit for women.
-It combined a divided skirt and trousers with detachable fasteners that kept fabric clear of bicycle wheels and maintained the appearance of a conventional skirt.
+It combined a divided skirt and trousers with detachable fasteners that kept fabric clear of bicycle wheels, while maintaining the appearance of a conventional skirt.

 Date of Application: 18 June 1895